yiyingzz/my-little-library/README.md

 # my little library

-A book-tracking app made as part of the [full-stack JavaScript curriculum](https://www.theodinproject.com/courses/javascript/lessons/library) at [The Odin Project](https://www.theodinproject.com).
+A book-tracking app made as part of the The Odin Project's [JavaScript curriculum](https://www.theodinproject.com/courses/javascript).
+Here are the [project requirements](https://www.theodinproject.com/courses/javascript/lessons/library).
+The aim was to use object constructors.

 ## Functionality
 Users are able to: